narang99/narang99.github.io/_posts/2020-10-13-grafana-react-panel.md

 npm install
 ```

 You’ll see a skeleton directory structure. `module.tsx` (the skeleton structure may have `module.ts`, its easier to change the extension to `tsx`)is the entry-point of the Plugin. `plugin.json` has plugin related metadata.
-You can change the name attribute to provide a name to your plugin. type can be panel, datasource, app.
+You can change the name attribute to provide a name to your plugin. `type` can be `panel`, `datasource`, `app`.

 # Panel Plugin Basics

 Your main panel should have props of type `PanelProps<options>`.
-You have to specify the type for options. options are basically used to enable the user to provide custom settings for your panel.
+You have to specify the type for options. `options` are basically used to enable the user to provide custom settings for your panel.
 The type you specify for options governs this behavior.
 For now we keep it empty.

 ```typescript
 import React from 'react';